Why Choose Waimea

 “I am the teacher of English Language.
 I will enjoy getting to know you and help you enjoy your achievements here at school, as well being alongside you if you face problems or challenges.
 If you are studying English Language, it is likely I will also be one of your subject teachers.
 I am looking forward to meeting you.”

-Trish McGee – International Student Support
+Trish McGee – International Teacher Assistant

 “I support our senior international students in their mainstream New Zealand English programme.
 I also teach a one-on-one individualised language programme for students requiring additional help in speaking, writing and listening in English.
 I have an in-depth understanding of the tasks that are required of you to in order to succeed and am committed to supporting you in achieving these.
 I’m proud to work at this school and am looking forward to meeting you at Waimea College soon.
 Remember, if you need any help, please just come and see me to ask.”